dailydotdev/docs/docs/squads/growing-your-squad.md

 ## Creating a Post

-1. **Create a New Post**: Inside your Squad, click on the "New Post" button.
+1. **Create a New Post**: Inside your Squad, click on the "New post" button.
 2. **Add Content**: You can write a post from scratch or share links from the daily.dev feed or external sources.
 Add a title and description for the content to provide context to your members.
 3. **Post**: Click "Post" to share your content with the Squad.